jaiderbernal90/UNOW/README.md

 # Unow

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+In this solution, an application was developed using Angular to manage the employee list of the company UNOW.
+A cookie system was implemented for data preservation, enhancing the application's performance.
+An endpoint was consumed via HTTP to populate the job positions dropdown.
+Additionally, the corresponding employee CRUD operations were implemented following the best software development practices.
+Each component and service used is covered by unit tests.
+The application features a modern, responsive, and intuitive design that adheres to the standards outlined in the project initiation document.

 ## Development server